Handwriting

 Handwriting is taught daily through phonics lessons and it is embedded within the continuous provision.

-Children in Reception use a pencil and add lead ins to their letters.
+Children in Reception use a pencil and are taught to form their letters via the Little Wandle approach.

 Year 1